MANUALS: TRACK & FIELD

 Track Complimentary Admissions

 Any superintendent, principal, or athletic director who present their current IHSAA identification card will be admitted free along with one accompanied guest.
 It shall be understood that no members of the families of an administrator or coach shall be admitted free unless they qualify in one of the other.

 Any bona fide member of the press, radio, and television media attending in the official capacity of reporter or (This does not include representative of school paper or year book.)

 Qualifying Meet Expense Reimbursement – There is no reimbursement for the track and field qualifying meet.

 State Meet Qualification

 In Class 4A, the top two place winners in each event plus the next twelve (12) best performances statewide from qualifying meet place winners (1st – 8th) will advance to the state meet.
 Class 3A and Class 2A, the top two place winners in each event plus the next eight (8) performances statewide from qualifying meet place winners (1st – 8th) will advance to the state meet.
 In Class 1A, the top place winner in each event plus the next fourteen (14) best performances statewide from qualifying meet place winners will advance to the state meet.
 If there are ties, the highest qualifying meet place winner (1st – 8th) will be the qualifier.
 If the tie still remains, the school name, as printed in the IHSAA Directory, will be used as the tie breaker.
-The last school name alphabetically will become the qualifier.
+In 2024, the last school name alphabetically will become the qualifier.
+In 2025, the first school name alphabetically will become the qualifier.
 There will be no more than 24 qualifiers in any event.